pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: ERRADA

-Item.
 61. Helping the people who were affected by the disaster is the only action taken by the company mentioned in the first paragraph so far to correct their fault.

-Item.
 61. Ajudar as pessoas afetadas pelo desastre é a única ação realizada pela empresa mencionada no primeiro parágrafo até o momento para corrigir seu erro.

 ESCLARECENDO!